stellasia/stellasia.github.io/_posts/2019-04-25-deep-walk-on-zachary-karate-club.md

     CALL embedding.deepWalk()

-At that step, it is possible you will see some errors related to security issues.
-You will have to change your graph settings to modify this property:
+At that step, you might see some errors related to security issues.
+In that case, you have to change your graph settings to modify this property:

     dbms.security.procedures.unrestricted=*

+and then restart neo4j.

 Once the algorithm execution is working and finished, you can see that your nodes have a new property called `deepWalk` consisting in a list of numbers.
 Let's extract this information into a csv file to analyze it: